How To Treat Eczema

 Red, flaky patches.
 Irritation.
 Itchy skin.
 These are all telltale signs of eczema, a skin condition that can pop up year-round but often rears its head in the cold, dry winter months.

 According to the Canadian Dermatology Association, up to 17 percent of Canadians will suffer from atopic dermatitis (as eczema is also known) at some point in their lives.
 And while there’s unfortunately no cure, there are ways to soothe the itch and manage flare-ups.

-We asked Dr. Kerri Purdy, a Halifax-based dermatologist and president of the Canadian Dermatology Association, and Dr. Carmel Anderson, a dermatologist at Kelowna Skin and Laser Clinic and a clinical assistant professor of dermatology at the University of British Columbia, to answer frequently asked questions about eczema, including what causes it, how to treat it and the best ways to prevent it.
+We asked Dr. Kerri Purdy, a Halifax-based dermatologist and president of the Canadian Dermatology Association, and Dr. Carmel Anderson, a dermatologist at Kelowna Skin and Laser Clinic and a clinical assistant professor of dermatology at the University of British Columbia, to answer frequently asked questions about the condition, including what causes it, the best ways to prevent it and, above all, how to treat eczema.

 What is eczema and where does it commonly occur?